-Peacemaker Trailer: John Cena strips down to just his underwear- Watch
+Peacemaker trailer: John Cena strips down to just his underwear- Watch

 The eight-episode series also stars Danielle Brooks as Adebayo, Freddie Stroma as Vigilante, Jennifer Holland as Harcourt, Steve Agee as Economos, Chukwudi Iwuji as Murn and Robert Patrick as Auggie Smith.

-Gunn wrote all eight episodes and he also directed five of them, including the first.
+James Gunn has written all eight episodes of the series and has also directed five of them, including the debut episode.